-There are two general types of capital gains.
-Short-term capital gains are for capital assets you held for a year or less.
+There are two general types of capital gains - short-term and long-term.
+Short-term capital gains are for capital assets you hold for a year or less.
 These gains are usually taxed at your ordinary income tax rate.
-Long-term capital gains are for capital assets you held for more than a year.
-The long-term capital gains tax rates are typically lower than your ordinary income tax and generally max out at 20%.
+Long-term capital gains are for capital assets you hold for more than a year.
+The long-term capital gains tax rates are typically lower than your ordinary income tax rate and generally max out at 20%.

 Certain types of investments have higher capital gains tax rates.
 The most notable exception is collectibles, such as rare stamps, coins, art and more.
-These types of investments have a capital gains tax rate that could be as high as 28%.
+These types of investments typically have a long-term capital gains tax rate of 28%.

 In addition to the income taxes described above, those with significant income may be subject to the net investment income tax, which is an additional 3.8% tax on top of the usual capital gains taxes.